mroberts1/BOOTSTRA.386/manual/index.md

 ------

-To this day we still do not know who Jay Peg actually was or what happened to him.
-As far as we can tell, he just vanished.
-Time-travel, as far as I know, is still fictional.
+We still do not know who Jay Peg actually was or what happened to him.
+As far as we can tell, he just vanished and time-travel, as far as I know, is still fictional.

-My father kept Jay's prop in a security box at the bank.
+My father kept Jay's prop in a security box at a Wells Fargo bank in Palo Alto.
 In 2005 he identified it as a MicroSD card shortly after they were announced.
-The commercial ones at the time however were megabytes and Jay's one, 64 terabytes was over a million that.
+The commercial ones at the time however were megabytes and Jay's one, 64 terabytes, was over a million that.

-As capacity of the cards increased and new standards arrived, my father became confident about the true identity of Jay when the "SDUC" standard, whose logo is printed on the MicroSD card, became capable someday of reading a 64TB disk.
-However, Dad also knew the optics of a man in his seventies telling wild stories about time-travel so he kept his revelations to his diary.
+As capacity of the cards increased and new standards arrived, my father became confident about the true identity of Jay when the "SDUC" standard, whose logo is printed on the MicroSD card, became capable of someday reading a 64TB disk.
+However, Dad also knew the optics of a man in his seventies telling wild stories about time-travel so he kept his revelations to his diary and I had no idea about any of this.
 In 2029 he passed from a stroke.

 I'm his daughter, a software designer working at Tuchu Labs in Shanghai.
-While cleaning out his Palo Alto home, I discovered his journals and the key to the security box.
-A few years ago when capable MicroSD readers became available I carefully placed the half century old artifact with the faded logo in my reader.
+While cleaning out his Palo Alto home, I discovered his journals and the key to the security box with the MicroSD card in a ziplock bag with silica gel packets.
+A few years ago when capable MicroSD readers became available I carefully placed the half century old artifact with the faded logo in a reader.
 Somehow it worked.

 This book is a consolidation of all I found: Jay’s disk, my father’s notes, and a set of photographs I was able to license.
-I'd also like to thank Tracy Kidder's son who gave me access to his fathers notes.
+I'd also like to thank Tracy Kidder's son who gave me access to his father's archival notes.
 They were crucial in the corroboration of countless passages.

-The surviving Sparkle members who worked on BOOTSTRA declined to comment, except Kat, who told me: "Reality is a negotiated struggle.
+The surviving FNC Sparkle members who worked on BOOTSTRA declined to comment, except Kat, who told me: "Reality is a negotiated struggle.
 Confidence is a fiction for fools."
+They claim to get Jay  Peg claimants contacting them frequently and have a secret test which nobody has passed.

 Lastly, neither I nor my editors make any claims regarding the rumors surrounding Jay Peg and time-travel.
 This text is an assemblage of the existing documents with clear provenance.